 Eprapah Creek is located in Victoria point.
 The sites 3, 3B and 4 are located in the Eprapah Environmental Training Centre (Fig. 1-1).
 Site 1 is in Point Halloran Environmental Park (Fig. 1-1).
 Sites 2, 2B and 2C are on the left bank (Fig. 1-2).
+Site St is accessible off Aspect Drive (Fig. 1-1).

-+ By car, go to Victoria Point.

-+ By train/bus : Go to Cleveland train station and take the bus to Victoria point.

-+ All the sites are accessible on foot.
+- + By car, go to Victoria Point. - + By train/bus: Go to Cleveland train station and take the bus to Victoria point. - + All the sites are accessible on foot.
 (Be careful of flooding during rain storm periods and storm surges).
 During the survey and field works, be aware of local residents.
 Do not trespass on private properties.
 Be aware of the risk of bush fires.

-Remark : There is a small shopping centre (incl. a Bi-Lo supermarket, a chemist) at the corner of Colburn Ave and Cleveland-Redland Bay Rd, Victoria Point.
+Remark: There is a shopping centre (incl. a Bi-Lo supermarket, a chemist) at the corner of Colburn Ave and Cleveland-Redland Bay Rd, Victoria Point.

+2.5 Safety

-2.5 Safety Safety is uppermost important during all the field works.
+Safety is uppermost important during all the field works.